 When it comes to coffee, grind size should not be an afterthought.
-The wrong grind can ruin your coffee, turning even the best beans into a sour, bitter mess.
+The wrong grind can ruin your coffee, turning even the best beans into a sour or bitter mess.
+If you want to drink the best tasting coffee, this coffee grind chart is what you first need to know.

 |Kalita Wave||Medium Fine|